If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 What is the Spanish Proficiency Test?

-The Spanish language proficiency test evaluates how well a person can use Spanish to communicate in real life for various purposes to accomplish linguistic tasks.
+The Spanish language proficiency test assesses how well a person uses Spanish to communicate in real-life situations and to accomplish linguistic tasks.

 It covers a wide range of subjects, situations, and settings.

-You can use the test scores to prove competence for job applications and higher studies in Spanish-speaking countries.
+You can use test scores to demonstrate competence for job applications and higher education in Spanish-speaking countries.

-Many companies and educational institutions in Europe and Latin America accept these associated certificates and diplomas as qualification and eligibility criteria.
+Many companies and educational institutions in Europe and Latin America accept these associated certificates and diplomas as qualifications and eligibility criteria.

-These tests open doors to various career options involving languages across the world.
+These tests open doors to a range of language-related career options worldwide.

-Other advantages include gauging and verifying your Spanish competency level and boosting your confidence.
+Other advantages include assessing and validating your Spanish proficiency and boosting your confidence.

-It also improves the possibilities if you intend to immigrate to one of the Hispanic countries.
+It also improves your chances if you intend to immigrate to a Hispanic country.

 Types of Spanish examinations

-DELE (The Diplomas de Español Como Lengua Extranjera) and SIELE (Servicio Internacional de Evaluación de la Lengua Española) are two internationally recognized Spanish proficiency exams.
+DELE (Diplomas de Español Como Lengua Extranjera) and SIELE (Servicio Internacional de Evaluación de la Lengua Española) are two internationally recognized Spanish proficiency exams.

-They enable you to qualify as a good or fluent Spanish language speaker.
+They help you qualify as a proficient Spanish speaker.

-A certificate in either exam is necessary to study at many Latin American or Spanish universities or work for a Spanish employer or companies dealing with Spanish-speaking regions.
+A certificate from either exam is required to study at many Latin American or Spanish universities or to work for a Spanish employer or companies operating in Spanish-speaking regions.

-In addition to these two, TELC (The European Language Certificate), CELU (Certificate of Use of Language in Spanish), and DIE (Diploma Internacional de Español), are some other global Spanish tests, though not widespread like DELE Vs SIELE.
+In addition to these two, TELC (The European Language Certificate), CELU (Certificate of Use of Language in Spanish), and DIE (Diploma Internacional de Español) are other global Spanish tests, though not as widely used as DELE and SIELE.

-Both DELE and SIELE exams share similar official statuses and follow a reference to the Common European Framework of Reference for Languages (CEFR) levels.
+Both DELE and SIELE exams share a similar official status and reference the Common European Framework of Reference for Languages (CEFR) levels.

 While one adopts the old-school fashion, using pen and paper, the other is online.